Where to buy affordable contemporary art

 Isa Tousignant

 You may never have considered becoming an art collector but think about it: instead of those IKEA posters on your wall, you could have original art you love that will only increase in value over time.
-And you won’t need to mortgage your house!
+And you won’t need to break the bank!
 There are loads of affordable art available in Montréal, for anywhere from a few dollars to a few hundred.

 Expozine